gregmac/Swagger.Net/README.md

 Swagger.Net will expose any apis the inherit from the ApiController in the new [ASP.NET Web API](http://www.asp.net/web-api).

 Swagger UI is included in the solution.
-However, when using the NuGet package you will need to roll your own somewhere and just point your instance of [Swagger UI](https://github.com/wordnik/swagger-ui) at http://YOUR_URL/api/swagger to expose all of the APIs that you have built.
+However, when using the NuGet package you will need to roll your own somewhere and just point your instance of [Swagger UI](https://github.com/wordnik/swagger-ui) at http://YOUR-URL:PORT/api/swagger to expose all of the APIs that you have built.

+Optionally, you may get the [Swagger UI for .NET NuGet package](https://nuget.org/packages/Swagger.Net.UI).

 Swagger.Net uses a combination of the Web API [ApiExplorer](http://msdn.microsoft.com/en-us/library/system.web.http.description.apiexplorer.aspx) class and XML Documentation you write in your /// blocks.

 One article that helped me tremendously: [Generating a Web API help page using ApiExplorer] (http://blogs.msdn.com/b/yaohuang1/archive/2012/05/21/asp-net-web-api-generating-a-web-api-help-page-using-apiexplorer.aspx).
+Thank you!

 Swagger.NET conforms to the [Swagger specification](http://swagger.wordnik.com/spec) to support all swagger components including client code gen.